'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 - You can find out more information on the vaccine in the following publications: (Click to view)

 - Clinics are held at Lukis House if needed.
-Details of clinics can be obtained by calling Tel No: 01481 222011.
+Details of clinics can be obtained by calling Tel No: 01481 222011 or by email email@example.com

 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for Year 9 boys and girls

 - All students in year 9 are offered booster injections of Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY.
-School Nurses will visit secondary schools in the summer term to offer these boosters.
+School Nurses will visit secondary schools in the Spring Term to offer these boosters.
 These are the final immunisations offered in the routine childhood schedule.
-You can view the Routine Immunisation Schedule June 2020 [55kb].
+You can view the Routine Immunisation Schedule from September 2023.

-- You can read more about these vaccines on the NHS Immunisation website here: DTP and Meningitis ACWY
+- You can find out more information on the vaccines in the following publication (click to view) A guide to immunisation for young people (publishing.service.gov.uk) on the NHS Immunisation website here: DTP and Meningitis ACWY

 - You will receive a letter and a consent form in the post and you will be asked to return this to school by a set date.

 - Catch up clinics are held at Lukis House if needed.
-Details of clinics can be obtained by calling 01481 222011 ex 5286.
+Details of clinics can be obtained by calling 01481 222011.

 - Please contact the School Nursing Team if you require any further help or information.
 Please use the contact button on the right of this screen to see how you can contact us.